6 ways to improve your website forms

-There are many ways to ensure that the end user fills out the fields that you believe are required.
-Here are two of them in increasing level of “difficulty”.
+There are many ways to ensure that the end user fills out the fields on your web site form that should be required.
+Here are two of them in increasing level of difficulty.

 If you add “required” to your HTML input forms.
 E.g. instead of just